 Focus.
 Skin removal surgery focuses on removing the pannus, while the tummy tuck’s focus addresses the abdominal wall muscles for a trimmer and toned appearance.

 Extent.
 Skin removal surgery focuses on the removal of excess hanging skin from your abdomen.
 A tummy tuck is a comprehensive cosmetic surgery that also tightens your abdominal muscles and contours your abdomen to give you an hourglass shape or a toned physique.

 Goals.
 Skin removal surgery, a panniculectomy, aims to improve your body appearance and prevent health complications caused by a large pannus.
 The tummy tuck, an abdominoplasty, focuses on improving your body appearance.

 Timing.
 Skin removal surgery most often happens after a major weight loss to remove the excess skin or pannus.
 You can have a tummy tuck at any time to create a more toned abdomen or hourglass figure.

 If you’re wondering what’s best for you between panniculectomy vs. abdominoplasty, talk to an experienced plastic surgeon like those at Rowe Plastic Surgery.
 After a discussion and a physical exam, your doctor may make the recommendation that best serves your needs.

 Who’s a Good Candidate for a Tummy Tuck or Skin Removal Surgery?

-If you want to know if you’re a good candidate for a tummy tuck surgery or skin removal, you can ask your cosmetic surgeon.
+If you want to know if you’re a good candidate for NJ tummy tuck surgery, you can ask your cosmetic surgeon.
 But there are some factors that can help you learn if these procedures are right for you, such as:

 If you’ve lost a large amount of weight through bariatric surgery, you’re a good candidate for skin removal surgery.